 Sixty-nine percent of these users wanted sites mobile sites with larger buttons to facilitate browsing.
 Sixty-four percent didn’t want the ability to scroll left and right because the horizontal scroll bar occupies space.
 Sixty-one percent wanted mobile sites to have a button that allows the user to call the business.

-Fifty-four percent of users wanted the ability to send email from mobile sites, and 53 percent of them wanted to download applications from mobile sites.
-Forty-eight percent of users in the Google survey wanted to access social networks from mobile sites, and 41 percent of the users wanted to play videos from mobile sites.
+Fifty-four percent of users wanted the ability to send email from mobile sites.
+Fifty-three percent of them wanted to download applications from mobile sites.
+Forty-eight percent of users in the Google survey wanted to access social networks from mobile sites.
+Forty-one percent of the users wanted to play videos from mobile sites.

 Emmet M is a freelance writer available on WriterAccess, a marketplace where clients and expert writers connect for assignments.